w3c/trusted-types/explainer.md

     Array<DOMString> getPolicyNames();
 }
 ```
-We propose to provide a `TrustedTypePolicyFactory` implementation under `window.TrustedTypes`.
+We propose to provide a `TrustedTypePolicyFactory` implementation under `window.trustedTypes`.
 The most important function available in a `TrustedTypePolicyFactory` is `createPolicy`.

 The policy rules for creating individual types are configured via the properties of `TrustedTypeInnerPolicy` object.
 Note that the functions operate on strings.
 The actual type construction is provided by the private API, not exposed to the authors.